 The full report of the 2018 edition of the Digging Vada Summer School can be downloaded in PDF format from here: Report_Vada_2018_eng

 The full report of the 2016 edition of the Digging Vada Summer School can be downloaded in PDF format from here: report_vada_volaterrana_harbour_project_2016

 The full report of the 2015 edition of the Digging Vada Summer School can be downloaded in PDF format from here: Summer_School_Report_2015

 The full report of the 2014 edition of the Digging Vada Summer School can be downloaded in PDF format from here: Summer School 2014 Report

 The full report of the 2013 edition of the Digging Vada Summer School can be downloaded in PDF format from here: Summer_School_2013_Report

-During the 2017 Vada Volaterrana Harbour Project campaign, we’ll go on both field survey and excavation.
+During the 2020 Vada Volaterrana Harbour Project campaign, we’ll go on our excavation.

 On-site we’ll focus on the following activities:

 - Excavation of the big “marble apsed hall”, located in the South-Eastern sector of the site, in order to put on light its setup and understand its function,